-To be considered a full-time undergraduate student by the university for the fall and spring semesters, a student must register for a minimum of 12 credit hours each semester.
-In summer sessions, full-time status is considered at least 6 credit hours in each session.
+To be considered a full-time undergraduate student by the university for the fall, spring, and summer terms, a student must register for a minimum of 12 credit hours each term.
 These numbers are the university's definition of full-time status for undergraduates seeking financial aid.
-Some degree programs require more than 12 credits per semester.
+Some degree programs require more than 12 credits per term.

-In general, undergraduate students may take no more than 18 credits in the fall or spring semesters and no more than 7 credits in a summer session.
+In general, undergraduate students may take no more than 18 credits in the fall or spring terms and no more than 14 credits in a summer term.
 Superior students may exceed these limits with written permission from the dean addressed to the Office of the Registrar.
 Some academic programs require more credits as a matter of course, but schools may further limit the number of credits for students who have performed poorly in past semesters.